0xC4aE1e5/os/README.md

 - 10 gigabytes of disk space (base: Ubuntu 20.04 using minimal install)
 - Internet access

 Depending on the distro you plan to install with (first is an Ubuntu-based distro, and then install webOS on top of that), the requirements may be different.
-Refer to the distro's system requirements if you are not using Ubuntu, for example you're using Linux Mint or Kubuntu instead.
+Refer to the distro's system requirements if you are not using Ubuntu, for example you're using Linux Mint or Xubuntu instead.
 <hr>

 If you meet the minimum requirements, run this command in the terminal: